 A Short History

 It began when internet users of the 90’s published their online-journals and diaries on the World Wide Web.
 One notable example of this is Justin Hall with his website http://www.links.net/vita/ in 1994.
 It is really amazing how his blog is still up and running up to this day.
-As you can see, the design of websites before has evolved and are still evolving.
+As you can see, the design of websites before has tremendously evolved and are still improving.

 What Do I Need to Start a Blog?

 Like what I have discussed in my previous tutorial in making a website, you need to have a web host for your blog or you may want to self host it.
 In my case, I’m currently using wordpress.com.
-WordPress is an excellent platform for blogging as the process and options are easy to understand even for beginners.
+WordPress is an excellent platform for blogging as the process and options are simple and easy to understand even for beginners.

 WordPress.com vs WordPress.org